The shape of a bottle has a lot to say about a bottle's age and the

 the opposite, with over 14,000 example from North America and few others

 in the rest of the world.
-There is only one
+There are only three

 |